 Fionnphort is the departure point for boat trips to the offshore islands, which are well worth exploring and perhaps get a sighting of dolphins, porpoises or whales as well as many bird species.
 The most popular islands visited are Staffa and Lunga, but there are many others to explore.
 Find information about boat trips here>

 The Ross of Mull is a fascinating peninsula to explore on foot with rugged outcrops of red granite and a stunning coastline with white shell sand beaches, rocky inlets and craggy cliffs.
 Walks can range from a gentle stroll along a beach to a trek up Mull’s only munro, Ben More.
 Some of the local walks may include deserted townships, ancient archaeology or interesting geology and we provide information at the bunkhouse or are happy to chat.
-On our blog we have reports of two walks: A winter walk at Uisken and a walk to Traigh Ghael through Tireragan Nature Reserve
+On our blog we have reports of two walks: A winter walk at Uisken and a walk to Traigh Ghael through Tireragan Nature Reserve.
+For those who enjoy walking, a trip over to the Isle of Iona is highly recommended, where there are some excellent walks to beautiful beaches.

 The secret nooks and crannies of the coastline of the Ross of Mull are excellent for kayaking, with some areas suitable for the beginner.
 There are no kayak hire companies in the Ross of Mull so you would need to bring your own.
 For the experience kayaker, a trip over to Iona or to some of the other offshore islands such as Inch Kenneth is possible, given good weather conditions.

 Mull is popular with cyclists with fairly flat single-track roads mingled with hilly remote routes, always through breath-taking scenery.
-The main roads are busy with traffic in the summer, however there are a few routes around Fionnphort that are off road or fairly quiet and Iona is ideal for family cycling.
+The main roads are busy with traffic in the summer, however there are a few routes around Fionnphort that are off road or fairly quiet.
+For anyone with children on bikes, the Isle of Iona is safe and ideal for family cycling.
 The whole of Mull can be done in one circuit of around 100 miles.
 Read some tips from our guest Marianne about arriving in Mull by bicycle.

 The pink granite coves at Fidden and the beaches along the south coast such as Uisken are popular places to swim and snorkel.
 We are happy to advise on the best, and least chilly places to take a dip!
 Read our blog post about the Sound of Mull Wild Swim

 Mull is popular with anyone with an interest in natural history with over 800 species of plants, at least 18 species of orchid, 700 species of lichen, 571 liverworts and mosses and 247 marine algae (seaweeds), making a total of 2,388 species of plant recorded.
 In addition, more than 2,000 species of fungi have been recorded on Mull: The Island has 261 different bird species.
 Apart from white-tailed and golden eagles, Mull is a stronghold for the hen harrier and other bird species (261 in all).
 Otters are also frequently seen, including occasionally in our own Loch Pottie.
 Basking sharks, minke whales, porpoises and dolphins are among the sea life that can be seen from the land.
-We are nature enthusiasts ourselves and benefit from guests with specialist knowedge, so always happy to chat about nature and pass on any local knowledge.
+The Isle of Iona is a natural paradise, with flowering machair and a stronghild of the rare corncrake.
+We are nature enthusiasts ourselves and benefit from talking to guests with specialist knowedge, so we are always happy to chat about nature and pass on any local knowledge.

 Mull has a reputation for being great for rock climbing and you might assume this is related to Ben More, the only Munro on Mull.
 In fact those in the know are aware that the best crags on Mull are all on the coast, and the majority of them are hidden away at the western end of the Ross.